-What am I entitled to in a divorce or separation Australia?
+Who gets what in a divorce or separation

-In Australia after a divorce or separation, you are entitled to:
+In Australia after a divorce or separation, you are entitled to get:

 - your ‘fair’ share of the property pool, the property pool might include:

 - real property such as houses or units;

 - furniture; or

 - full and frank disclosure of what is in the property pool (see for eg duty of disclosure);